hilogames/Flippy/Development.md

   find your way back to used sectors.
 Or: scroll only to the edge of current content plus 10 segments, or something, which then enlarges as more segments are added (or even dragged through).
-Consider some other kind of world navigation tool for navigation between far flung sectors (e.g. an overlay which shows a map of all used sectors on a grid, and you can tap the sector to which you want to navigate).
+Consider some other kind of world navigation tool for navigation between far-flung sectors (e.g. an overlay which shows a map of all used sectors on a grid, and you can tap the sector to which you want to navigate).
   Persist distant sectors to disk and load on demand.
 Remove their